rixx/books.rixx.de/data/reviews/terry-pratchett/snuff/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
+- book: terry-pratchett/the-world-of-poo-discworld
+  text: The next Discworld book.
 - book: terry-pratchett/i-shall-wear-midnight
-  text: The previous book in the series.
+  text: The previous Discworld book.
-- book: terry-pratchett/the-world-of-poo-discworld
-  text: The next book in the series.
 - book: terry-pratchett/the-color-of-magic
-  text: The first book in the series.
+  text: The first Discworld book.
 review:
   date_read:
   - 2017-07-07
   rating: 4
 ---

 Yeah, Commander Vimes and little Sammy and *another* book (this one about Poo).
+Also, the countryside.
 Also, Goblins turn out not to be vermin.
 Surprise!
+It's a bit run of the mill, but with Discworld books, that still means high quality fun.

+This also concludes the Watch series, making me very sad.